finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | Code for the portfolio
-String fromEffectiveAt = "fromEffectiveAt_example"; // String | Holdings adjustments between this time (inclusive) and the toEffectiveAt are returned.
+OffsetDateTime fromEffectiveAt = new OffsetDateTime(); // OffsetDateTime | Holdings adjustments between this time (inclusive) and the toEffectiveAt are returned.
-String toEffectiveAt = "toEffectiveAt_example"; // String | Holdings adjustments between this time (inclusive) and the fromEffectiveAt are returned.
+OffsetDateTime toEffectiveAt = new OffsetDateTime(); // OffsetDateTime | Holdings adjustments between this time (inclusive) and the fromEffectiveAt are returned.
 OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data try {
     ResourceListOfHoldingsAdjustmentHeader result = apiInstance.listHoldingsAdjustments(scope, code, fromEffectiveAt, toEffectiveAt, asAt);